Sungai Arang Bridge, Sarawak, Borneo, Malaysia

 The chosen bridge was a 3-span 130m single-lane Atlas™ bridge featuring an anti-skid deck and an arched construction that would provide a clearance height of six metres during low tide, and four metres during high tide in compliance with the minimal requirements of the local Sarawak Rivers Board.

-This was the first time a Atlas™ bridge had been deployed in Malaysia, although the Miri-Marudi road already featured 5 Compact 200™ bridges installed to replace weak or dubious crossing points by CT-One (Mabey’s Malaysian distributor/representative) and the Royal Malaysian Engineers.
+This was the first time a Atlas™ bridge had been deployed in Malaysia, although the Miri-Marudi road already featured 5 Compact 200™ bridges installed to replace weak or dubious crossing points.

 Civil works, including piers and abutments, were completed in six months by local contractors.
 The Atlas™ bridge itself was manufactured at Mabey’s state-of-the-art facility in the UK and dispatched to Malaysia.
 On arrival at Miri it was unloaded from its containers, loaded onto a barge and delivered to site in a river journey that took 13 hours.
 Final installation of the bridge took just 32 days.